Logotype for Julius Bär Gruppe AG

 Executive summary

-• Achieved record assets under management (AUM) of CHF 521 billion, up 5% year-on-year, with net new money of CHF 14.4 billion, driven by strong inflows from Asia, Western Europe, and the Middle East, despite ongoing de-risking and divestments.
+• Assets under management reached a record CHF 521 billion, up 5% year-over-year, with net new money inflows of CHF 14.4 billion, despite de-risking and divestments.

-• Underlying pre-tax profit rose 17% year-on-year, reflecting a 6% increase in operating income and cost discipline, while IFRS net profit declined 25% to CHF 764 million due to higher credit losses and one-off items, including the sale of the Brazilian business.
+• Underlying pre-tax profit rose 17% year-over-year, driven by a 6% increase in operating income and cost discipline, while IFRS net profit declined 25% to CHF 764 million due to higher credit losses and one-off items, including the sale of the Brazilian business.

 Financial highlights

-• Net interest income dropped by CHF 252 million to CHF 125 million, mainly due to lower rates and weaker USD.
+• Net interest income dropped by CHF 252 million to CHF 125 million, mainly due to lower rates and currency effects.

 • Net credit losses surged to CHF 213 million, primarily from mortgage and private debt loan books.